 These numbers may look intimidating, but there’s hope for savvy businesses yet.

-Those companies that focus on supporting their employees through difficult mental health patches come out on top.
+Companies that focus on supporting their employees through difficult mental health patches come out on top.
 For every $1 invested in mental health awareness, they get $4 back through improved health and productivity.
-Also, 80% of employees who are treated for mental illness report increased levels of work efficacy and satisfaction.

 If you want to work on mental health awareness inside your organization, the first thing that you need to realize is that these types of conversations are profoundly affected by company culture.

 No matter how robust your mental health benefits are, nothing will change if employees are too afraid or too ashamed to take advantage of them.
-Changing these attitudes requires a top-down approach that costs close to nothing, but asks of managers to be more involved and to lead by example.
+Changing these attitudes requires a top-down approach that costs close to nothing but asks managers to be more involved and lead by example.

-Our research found that, when it comes to mental health, employees need a more accepting and open culture, additional training, and a personal approach.
-Here are three things that you can implement today that will be immensely valuable to employees who are struggling with mental health problems.
+Our research found that employees need a more accepting and open culture, additional training, and a personal approach when it comes to mental health.
+So, how can you help employees who are struggling with mental health problems?

 Here are some things that you’ll want to consider implementing in your organization:

-- Publicise your company’s commitment to mental well-being - use your company’s training materials, social media posts, and PR to talk about what you’re doing to support mental health awareness initiatives.
-Clearly outline policies and benefits that deal with mental health issues, and tell employees who they can talk to if they’re struggling.
+- Publicize your company’s commitment to mental wellbeing — use your company’s training materials and social media posts to talk about what you’re doing to support mental health awareness initiatives.
+Then promote the initiatives in place your employees can take advantage of.

-- Ask executives to share their experiences openly — every single one of us has a poor mental health story, including top managers and CEOs.
-Ask those top-performing people in your organisation to share their stories publicly so that your line employees know they’re not alone, and to encourage them to ask for help if they need it.
+- Ask executives to share their experiences openly — every one of us has a poor mental health story, including top managers and CEOs.
+Ask those top-performing people in your organization to share their stories publicly so that your line employees know they’re not alone and to encourage them to ask for help if they need it.

 - Empower mental health champions — you probably have employees in your company who are not afraid to speak up about their struggles.
 Shine a spotlight on them and, if they’re willing, ask them to share their stories both internally and externally.

-The goal here is to normalise mental health conversations.
-When it becomes perfectly normal for employees to say that they have a bad mental health day and need support — and get that support - then you can say that the company is truly focused on employee wellbeing.
+The goal here is to normalize mental health conversations.
+When it becomes perfectly normal for employees to say that they have a bad mental health day and need support — and get that support — you can say that the company is genuinely focused on employee wellbeing.

 In recent years, employees have been more ready to take sick days due to mental health issues.
-However, most are still uncomfortable to say that they’re staying home to focus on their mental wellbeing.
+However, most are still uncomfortable saying that they’re staying home to focus on their mental wellbeing.

 To avoid this, make sure that you communicate in no uncertain terms that taking mental health sick days as needed is valid and important.
-Encourage employees to tell their colleagues about the reason they’re staying home because that helps to decrease the stigma.
-The CEO of Olark, Ben Congleton, did a great job of this recently by responding to an employee’s automated email and thanking them for loudly and unapologetically reminding everyone just how important mental health in the workplace is.
+Encourage employees to tell their colleagues about the reason they’re staying home because that helps normalize mental health issues.

 In addition to shining a spotlight on mental health issues and providing a safe space for employees to talk about them, your most important job is educating managers on the subject.

-- Mental health workshops - group or one-on-one training with mental health professionals will give managers insight into the most common symptoms, as well as the tools to deal with them.
+Mental health workshops, group or one-on-one training with mental health professionals can be a great help for managers to gain insight into the most common symptoms and the tools to deal with them.

-This includes providing them with the support they need to overcome mental health challenges, and reducing the systematic stigma that prevents them from asking for help.
+This includes providing them with the support they need to overcome mental health challenges and reduce the stigma that prevents them from asking for help.